onsi/etcd-flood/README.md

 # ETCD Flood

-A Ginkgo test suite that spins up an etcd cluster, writes to it mercilessly, and then goes through a variety of excercises tearing down etcd nodes.
+A Ginkgo test suite that spins up an etcd cluster, writes to it and reads from it mercilessly, and then goes through a variety of excercises tearing down etcd nodes.

 Currently, there are 5 tests: